Table of Contents

-Early latent syphilis is characterized by the detection of the causative organisms in the body of the patient without clinical signs or symptoms of syphilis.
+Early latent syphilis is characterized by detection of the causative organisms in a patient without clinical signs or symptoms of syphilis.
 Typically, this stage starts within 12 months of acquiring the infection.
 Patients without a previous history of syphilis who have a positive reactive nontreponemal test and a positive treponemal test are diagnosed with early latent syphilis.
-Additionally, patients with documented history of previous syphilis infection within the last 12 months who are currently asymptomatic but have a positive reactive nontreponemal test or a positive treponemal test are also diagnosed with early latent syphilis.
-When the documented history of acquiring syphilis is longer than 12 months, the diagnosisof late latent syphilis is made.
+Additionally, patients with a documented history of previous syphilis infection within the last 12 months who are currently asymptomatic but have a positive reactive nontreponemal test or a positive treponemal test are also diagnosed with early latent syphilis.
+When the documented history of acquiring syphilis is longer than 12 months, the diagnosis of late latent syphilis is made.

 This condition, which involves other organ systems, is also known as tertiary syphilis.
-The clinical manifestations of late syphilis usually happen after 15 to 30 years of untreated syphilis.
+The clinical manifestations of late syphilis usually begin after 15 to 30 years of untreated syphilis.

 Epidemiology of Syphilis in Adolescents

-The estimated incidence of primary and secondary syphilis combined in the United States is around 6.3 cases per 100,000 adolescents.
-Primary and secondary syphilis incidence has been increasing in recent years, especially in men.
-The estimated incidence of primary and secondary syphilis in men is 11.7 per 100,000 whereas the incidence of syphilis in women is around 1.1 per 100,000.
+The estimated combined incidence of primary and secondary syphilis in adolescents in the United States is approximately 6.3 cases per 100,000 adolescents.
+The incidence has been increasing in recent years, especially in men.
+The estimated incidence of primary and secondary syphilis in men is 11.7 per 100,000, whereas the incidence of syphilis in women is approximately 1.1 per 100,000.

 Clinical Manifestations of Syphilis

 The main manifestation of primary syphilis is a local painless chancre.
-This small ulcer usually heals by itself without treatment within few weeks.
-It may progress to secondary syphilis from 2 to 8 weeks if not healed properly.
+This small ulcer usually heals by itself without treatment within a few weeks.
+It may progress to secondary syphilis from 2 to 8 weeks after infection if not healed properly.

 If left untreated, patients will progress to the early latent syphilis stage.
-Up to 25% of the patients with early latent syphilis will develop a relapse of secondary syphilis symptoms, i.e., diffuse skin rash and lymphadenopathy.
+Up to 25% of patients with early latent syphilis will develop relapse of secondary syphilis symptoms, i.e., diffuse skin rash and lymphadenopathy.

 Diagnostic Workup for Syphilis in Adolescents

-If the nontreponemal reactive test result is positive, a confirmatory treponemal specific test is indicated.
+If the nontreponemal reactive test result is positive, a confirmatory treponemal-specific test is indicated.
 Fluorescent treponemal antibody absorbed (FTA-ABS) or Treponema pallidum particle agglutination (TPPA) are very specific for syphilis.

 Treatment of Syphilis in Adolescents

 The duration of the treatment plan is dependent on the presenting stage.
-Additionally, the choice of preparation should be based on the suspected locations of infection, i.e., some forms of penicillin have a poor penetrance of the blood brain barrier and will not reach a syphilis focus in the central nervous system.
+Additionally, the choice of preparation should be based on the suspected locations of infection; i.e., some forms of penicillin have a poor penetration of the blood-brain barrier and will not reach a syphilis focus in the central nervous system.

-Treatment of early syphilis might be associated with an increased risk of anaphylactic reactions to penicillin.
+Treatment of early syphilis may be associated with an increased risk of anaphylactic reactions to penicillin.
 Jarisch-Herxheimer reaction is a febrile reaction that is commonly seen within the first 24 hours of the initiation of antibiotic therapy for early syphilis.
 The administration of antipyretics is usually sufficient in the management of this reaction.